- SurveyMonkey is like a Swiss Army knife, versatile and user-friendly with clear pricing and fast results.

 Question Types & Templates

-SurveyMonkey provides a wide variety of question types, 13, and over 500 expert-designed templates.
+SurveyMonkey provides a wide variety of question types (13 core types) and over 400+ expert-designed templates, along with a 20,000+ question bank for rapid survey design.
 You can add multiple-choice, text, rating scales, interactive sliders, image-based questions, and more.

 Qualtrics’ Strategic Research plan bumps this up to ~23 question types, including advanced options like hotspots, heatmaps, and file uploads.
 Qualtrics also includes 50+ survey templates and guided solutions for complex research (MaxDiff, conjoint analysis, etc.).